 Most barbecue restaurants make pulled pork using a whole pork shoulder.
 However, that cut can be hard to find in the grocery store and weighs between 12 and 16 pounds.
 For the home cook, I highly recommend using a smaller cut of pork, such as the Boston Butt (also known as Boston roast) or the picnic roast.

 My personal favorite cut for pulled pork is the The Boston butt, which comes from the upper part of the front shoulder of the pig.
-The Boston butt has less bone than the picnic roast, however both are available without the bone.
+Boston butt has less bone than the picnic roast, however both are available without the bone.
 As well, the Boston butt has plenty of marbled fat and a consistently rectangular shape that makes it easy to handle.

-When to apply rub
+When to apply the bbq rub?

 What temperature and how long to cook pulled barbecue pork?